 Concept checks are completed at the start of class.
-Students must attend class to earn points.
-However, they should not attend class if they are sick.
-To allow flexibility for an absence, only the top 10 of your concept check grades will be included in your final grade calculation.
+Students must be present for the concept check to earn points.
+However, students should not attend class if they are sick.
+To allow flexibility for an absence, only the top 10 concept check grades are included in the final grade calculation.
 Students can complete a missed concept check outside of class to test their understanding of course material, but they will not receive any points.